c-neto/ansible-setup-my-workstation/README.md

 - Search Light: https://extensions.gnome.org/extension/5489/search-light/

 > [!WARNING]
-> Use the firefox to install these extension.
+> Use the Firefox to install these extension.

 ## References